 Call Our Alexandria, Louisiana Distracted Driving Accident Attorneys For A Free Consultation

 Chris J. Roy, Jr. APLC has been serving the people of Louisiana from its Alexandria office since 1989.
-We handle a variety of cases and look forward to addressing your legal needs.
+Our auto accident lawyers handle a variety of cases and look forward to addressing your legal needs.
 For questions or to set up a consultation, contact us online or call us at (318) 487-9537.